KosSinus8246/stage_TQG_2025/README.md

 The version 2 is the actual version of TQG solve (@uthor : Dimitri Moreau).
-This is a python version of the 2 Fotran77 codes that are also in the repository (@uthor : Xavier Carton)
+This is a python version of the 2 Fotran77 codes that are also in the repository (@uthor : Xavier Carton) The f90 version is coded by analogy to TQG solve python (@uthor : Dimitri Moreau)

 The bis in the name means that the script solves QG and TQG cases.